 John Wood Community College recognizes student organizations that complement the mission of the college and enhance the quality of education and social affairs at JWCC.
 Student Organizations are referred to as "Blazer Student Organizations" or "BSO".
 Although a BSO is recognized by the Student Government Association, the SGA does not necessarily endorse all of the organizations' activities, nor are the activities held by the student organization always supported by the college.
-Being an approved and active student organization is a privilege that may be withdrawn for a violation of the code of student conduct or college rules and policies.
-The below listed Blazer Student Organizations are currently active and students are encouraged to participate.
+Being an approved and active student organization is a privilege that may be withdrawn for a violation of college rules, policies or the code of student conduct.
+The following Blazer Student Organizations are currently active and students are encouraged to participate.